 - 2 eggs, large

 - 2 tablespoons vegetable oil

 - 1 cup fresh blueberries, washed & dried

 - Vermont maple syrup (optional)

-- Place a cooling rack lined with paper towels near the cooking area.
+Place a large plate lined with paper towels near the cooking area.

-- Pour vegetable oil in a large frying pan to a depth of about 2 inches.
-Heat the oil over medium heat, until a bit of batter dropped in the oil bubbles and cooks.
+Pour vegetable oil in a large frying pan to a depth of about 2 inches.
+Heat the oil over medium heat to 350° F, until a bit of batter dropped in the oil bubbles and cooks.

 Makes about 12-15 fritters.